What Sustainable Swag Really Means (And What It Doesn’t)

 Metrics That Tell You the Truth

-You’ll know it’s working when:
+You’ll know it’s working when:- Items get reordered.

 - People mention them post-event.